flowstake/flowstake.github.io/index.md

 ### Hashed Timelock Contract + Threshold Signature (HTLC + TSS)
 * Hashed Timelock Activity Contract (HTLC) is a transactional agreement used to automatically unlock transfers via threshold signature.

+### Activity Data Capture

-### Recording GPS trackpoints & accelerometer data from sensors on mobile & wearable devices (watches / rings).
+- Recording GPS trackpoints & accelerometer data from sensors on mobile & wearable devices (watches / rings).
-* Parsing activity data into distributed encrypted ledgers.
+- Parsing activity data into trackpoints with threshold signatures built on distributed encrypted ledgers.

-Proof of Activity Smart Contracts - Staking proof of activity events into proof of activity HTLC smart contract with release of staked funds to prove consistent, recoccuring runtime / activity on timechain.
-Each trackpoint is required to be consecutiveliy recorded & encrypted into trackpoints, attested in 1 minute segments -
+- Staking proof of activity events into proof of activity HTLC smart contract with release of staked funds to prove consistent, reoccuring runtime / activity on timechain.

+- Each trackpoint is required to be consecutiveliy recorded & encrypted into trackpoints, attested in 1 minute segments
-Analyzing data for Max Accel, Max Speed (classMaxSpeed) & Activity Duration
+    * Analyzing data for Max Accel, Max Speed (classMaxSpeed) & Activity Duration

 -  Proof of Activity as a Stake - Validators
     * To ensure network consensus & validation of activity data, each node must process transactions to secure network activity.